jburzynski/TypeGenDocs/source/attributes.rst

 TsDefaultExportAttribute
 ========================

 Used to specify if the generated TypeScript type should use a default export.
-There is also a possibility to enable default exports globally in the CLI (*useDefaultExport* parameter) or in the generator options (*GeneratorOptions.UseDefaultExport*).
+There is also a possibility to enable default exports globally by using the *useDefaultExport* config parameter.

 Opt-in: